ippontech/blog-usa/posts/ml-sagemaker.md

 ```

-Fetch the container with proper algorithm to use from the list of pre-defined Sagemaker algorithms or give your own custom container to support custom algorithms.
-In this case linear-learner algorithm is used which is a pre-defined algorithm.
+Fetch the container with the corresponding algorithm to use from the list of pre-defined Sagemaker algorithms or give your own custom container to support custom algorithms.
+In this case pre-defined linear-learner algorithm is used which supports both classification and regression problems.

 ``` python